Aug 15, 2008

 You don't want just eat a kind of food, you are looking for a way of living with love?
 Phongsathon Kitchawet is promoting that with Chiang Mai Vegetarian Project โครงการมังสวิรัติเชียงใหม่.
-He believes that Chiang Mai has the most vegetarian restaurants and presents them all on his website and on a map for Google Earth.
+He believes that Chiang Mai has the most vegetarian restaurants and presents them all on his website and on a map.
 In september 2007 he counted 28 vegetarian restaurants.
 He says: "We’d like to help people to have good health, have compassion for animals, protect the environment, mitigate pollution and global warming that are the result of meat consumption."
+Since then many organic shops and restaurants have popped up in Chiang Mai.

 Thai